alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 ![Resh 2](20_Resh2.jpg)

 **Discussion:**
- - Lexical meaning: Head
+ - Lexical meaning: Head.
  - Head shape: found head of lion or bear.
- - Paleo Hebrew letter shape:
+ - Paleo Hebrew letter shape: found.
- - Ktav Ashuri (Assyrian script) letter shape:
+ - Ktav Ashuri (Assyrian script) letter shape: found.

 Lexicons and those who study Hebrew alphabet will sometimes refer to the shape of a head of a man.
 However, the apparent shape of the Head is that of a Lion or Bear, which suddenly makes more sense when we consider the *R* sound that *Resh* makes.

-TODO: Once finished the 22 Retrograde loops of Mercury show how this region relates to the Lunar calendar region of the tribe of Gad as the lion, torn arm and crown of the head are all visible here.
+TODO: Once finished, the 22 Retrograde loops of Mercury show how this region relates to the Lunar calendar region of the tribe of Gad, as the lion, torn arm, and crown of the head are all visible here.

 > Of Gad he said,
 > “Blessed is the one who enlarges Gad;